-“It’s been enjoyable for me to lead an organisation fully,” Carnrick explains.
+“It’s been enjoyable for me to lead an organization fully,” Carnrick explains.
 “It's been extremely rewarding to believe in myself and trust myself, and to move this company forward as a result.”

-Trusting your intuition is something that Carnrick says takes practise and confidence.
+Trusting your intuition is something that Carnrick says takes practice and confidence.

 “Sometimes not everyone will take you as seriously, and you just have to be firm in what you believe and comfortable in that,” she said.
 “For me, trusting my gut, my experience and no longer second-guessing myself has been a huge piece of my career and personal evolution since I bought the company,.I'm now comfortable trusting my intuition, and it’s generally right.”

 Above all, Carnrick believes that being confident is key for women as they continue to build their careers, no matter whether they work in the trades or not.

 “When you have confidence and express confidence, people receive that,” she says.

 “Believe in yourself and pursue your dreams.
 If you believe in something or want to achieve something, you can go out and get it.
 Even though we all have our challenges, a lot of things are possible for all of us.
 “Now is definitely the time for women, and it’s been a long time coming.”

 The global event celebrates the “social, economic, cultural and political achievements of women” and “also marks a call to action for accelerating women's equality.”

 The very first gathering for International Women's Day occurred in 1911, where “more than one million women and men attended rallies campaigning for women's rights to work, vote, be trained, to hold public office and end discrimination.”

 The event inspired further discussion and reforms on women’s working conditions and labor rights during the era of rapid industrialization in the United States.
 Soon after, women started organizing in Europe and beyond to advocate for women’s rights.